 This coastal city also has a very relevant architectural heritage from contemporary times, mostly belonging to the 18th century military period and to its late 19th century Mining Heyday, which you can explore through these 5 routes.

 CIVIL WAR TOUR

 Did you ever know that, for a few months by the late 19th century, Cartagena declared itself like an independent Republic from the rest of the country, even asking the EEUU to become an associate state?
-This event, known as the Cantonal Uprising, was the actual prelude to the early 20th century.
-By then, the Mining Heyday was already over, and very hard times did come, as the outbreak of the Spanish Civil War (1936-1939), brought heavy bombings over civil population for the first time in history.
+This event, known as the Cantonal Uprising, was the actual prelude to the early 20th century, when very hard times came, as the outbreak of the Spanish Civil War (1936-1939) brought heavy bombings over civil population for the first time in history.
 We will be paying a visit to the different local scenarios for that war, such as the Artillery Headquarters or the Air Raid Shelters, to end the tour by one of the huge military facilities from the 18th century that was used as Naval Hospital all along the past century, up to 1984.
-And finally, learn about the transformations turning the city from a military hub into a touristy spot during its last 25 years of history.

 MINING HEYDAY TOUR